 I kept thinking to myself ‘It will all change at 12 weeks’.
 It didn’t.
 By this point Alice was quite big and I had exhausted every tip going.
 I’d tried swaddling her, tried sleeping her on one of my tshirts, tried putting a ticking clock by her, sleeping on her tummy, different cots, essentials oils in her room.
 You name it.
 Nothing worked.
 By 12 weeks I was a complete zombie and tearing my hair out.
 Not only was I shattered, poor Molly was suffering as I couldn’t do anything with her.

-That was when I tried a Cranial Osteopath.
+That was when I tried the physiotherapist in London who was a Cranial Osteopath.
 My midwife recommended I see one as she knew I was at my wit’s end.
 I read up a lot and also spoke to lots of friends who had taken their little ones.
 I began to understand a little bit about it, relieving pressure and so on.
 I also knew that there are certain situations where pressure can build on the baby’s head.
 For example, after a caesarean or a quick labour like mine.
 I must stress here that this is only my personal experience, not an expert opinion!

 I was not expecting a miracle although was secretly hoping it would help!
 I wasn’t sure what I would do if it didn’t.